microsoft/CromwellOnAzure/docs/troubleshooting-guide.md

 sudo docker logs 'containerName'
 ```

 ### I am running a large amount of workflows and MySQL storage disk is full
 To ensure that no data is corrupted for MySQL backed storage for Cromwell, Cromwell on Azure mounts MySQL files on to an Azure Managed Data Disk of size 32G.
 In case there is a need to increase the size of this data disk, follow instructions [here](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/expand-disks#expand-an-azure-managed-disk).

+### Running CWL Workflows on Cromwell on Azure
+Running workflows written in the Common Workflow Language(CWL) format is possible with a few modifications to your workflow submission.
+For CWL workflows, all CWL resource keywords are supported, plus `preemptible` (not in CWL spec). `preemptible` defaults to true (set in Cromwell configuration file), so use `preemptible` only if setting it to false (run on dedicated machine).
+TES keywords are also supported in CWL workflows, but we advise users to use the CWL ones.<br/>

+   *CWL keywords: (CWL workflows only)* <br/>
+    coresMin: number <br/>
+    ramMin: size in MB <br/>
+    tmpdirMin: size in MB - Cromwell on Azure version 2.0 and above only<br/>
+    outdirMin: size in MB - Cromwell on Azure version 2.0 and above only<br/>
+    (the final disk size is the sum of tmpDir and outDir values) <br/>

+   *TES keywords: (both CWL and WDL workflows)* <br/>
+    preemptible: true|false <br/>

+**Cromwell on Azure version 1.x known issue for CWL files: Cannot request specific HDD size** Unfortunately, this is actually a [bug in how Cromwell](https://broadworkbench.atlassian.net/jira/software/c/projects/BA/issues/BA-4507) currently parses the CWL files and thus must be addressed in the Cromwell source code directly.
+The current workaround for this is to increase the number of `vCPUs` or `memory` requested for a task, which will indirectly increase the amount of working disk space available.
+However, because this may cause inconsistent performance, we advise that if you are running a task that might consume a large amount of local scratch space, consider converting your workflow to the WDL format instead.